landoskape/dominoes/docs/TDLambdaAgents.md

 ### Measuring pre-state value estimates
-Every turn, the `dominoeGame` object tells each agent to estimate the pre-state value ( $f_V(S)$ ) with the method `performPrestateValueEstimate()`.
+Every turn, the `dominoeGame` object tells each agent to estimate the pre-state value $f_V(S)$ with the method `performPrestateValueEstimate()`.
-Each agent decides whether or not to estimate the pre-state value based on a agent-method called `checkTurnUpdate()` based on who's turn it is (and also if they are in the "learning" state, which can be updated by `setLearning()`).
+Each agent decides whether or not to estimate the pre-state value based on an agent method called `checkTurnUpdate()`, which returns `True` or `False` depending on who's turn it is and also if agents are in the "learning" state, which can be updated by `setLearning()`.

-Note: I've found that TD-Lambda agents learn most effectively when they estimate and update their value function on every turn, this might be overkill but it works so that's how the code is setup right now.
+Note: I've found that TD-lambda agents learn most effectively when they estimate and update their value function on every turn, regardless of whether it is their turn.
+This might be overkill, but it works so that's how the code is setup right now.

-Estimating pre-state value is exclusively used to measure the eligibility trace of the value functions's parameters ($Z$) with the gradient of the value function ( $\nabla_{\theta}f_V(S, \theta)$ ).
+Estimating pre-state value is exclusively used to measure the eligibility trace of the value functions's parameters $Z$ with the gradient of the value function $\nabla_{\theta}f_V(S, \theta)$.
 Therefore, agents first zero their gradients, then estimate the final score given the current game state, and finally compute the gradients to update the eligibility.